-There are many reasons big-name banks aren’t in Hawaii, but the most significant reasons are the cost of real estate, the small population, and the competition from local banks that most Hawaiians have historically used.
+There are a handful of reasons big-name banks aren’t in Hawaii.
+Still, the most significant reasons are the cost of real estate, the small population, Hawaii’s distance from the continental US, and the competition from local banks that most Hawaiians have historically used.

 What should I consider when picking a checking account in Hawaii?